awsdocs/aws-cost-management-user-guide/doc_source/run-athena-sql.md

 The two possible results are `READY` and `UPDATING`\.
 If the status is `READY`, then you can query your Athena database\.
 If the status is `UPDATING`, then Athena might return incomplete results\.

 After you have confirmed that AWS isn't refreshing your data, you can run your own queries\.
-For example, the following query shows year\-to\-date costs by service for each month\.
+For example, the following query shows year\-to\-date costs by service for each month in the example database called `mycostandusage_parquet`\.

 ```
 SELECT line_item_product_code,